| |

 Evaporative cooling

-a combination can supplant or displace conventional cooling
+evaporation systems or a combination can supplant or

-systems.
-Evaporative cooling systems have been used to condition
+systems have been used to condition facilities since

 and direct.
 The indirect approach removes sensible energy

-stream flow on one side of a plate and water on the other.
+the air stream flow on one side of a plate and water

 system and over 38 percent for a two-stage indirect/direct

-by 36 percent and reduce energy consumption during the heating
+to recover heat by 36 percent and reduce energy consumption

-season."
-One- to two-year paybacks are possible.
-The
+during the heating season."
+One- to two-year paybacks

-noted in the descriptions of the approaches below:
+region, as noted in the descriptions of the approaches

 Indirect

-a large process equipment-cooling load, the HVAC system
+is a large process equipment-cooling load, the HVAC

-operates on a continuous basis, and a direct evaporative
+system operates on a continuous basis, and a direct

 Direct

-of eliminating the need for a steam humidification system,
+basis of eliminating the need for a steam humidification

 Two-stage